-Renowned Turkey-based Author and Poet.
+Renowned Turkey based Author and Poet.
 Columnist, focusing mainly on Kurdish politics, the Armenian issue, daily politics, minority problems, prison literature, and women's issues.
 Has won several literary prizes and her work has been translated into 17 languages.
-Formerly Director of the Diyarbakır Cultural Art Foundation (DKSV).
+Former Director of the Diyarbakır Cultural Art Foundation (DKSV).

-Monica McWilliams
+Professor Monica McWilliams

 Professor of Women's Studies, based in the Transitional Justice Institute at the University of Ulster.
-Was the Chief Commissioner of the Northern Ireland Human Rights Commission from 2005 - 2011 and responsible for delivering the advice on a Bill of Rights for Northern Ireland.
+Was the Chief Commissioner of the Northern Ireland Human Rights Commission from 2005 2011 and responsible for delivering the advice on a Bill of Rights for Northern Ireland.
 Co-founder of the Northern Ireland Women's Coalition political party and was elected to a seat at the Multi-Party Peace Negotiations, which led to the Belfast (Good Friday) Peace Agreement in 1998.
+Served as a member of the Northern Ireland Legislative Assembly from 1998-2003 and the Northern Ireland Forum for Dialogue and Understanding from 1996-1998.
+Publications focus on domestic violence, human security and the role of women in peace processes.